istio/istio.io/content/pt-br/docs/setup/platform-setup/gke/index.md

 Follow these instructions to prepare a GKE cluster for Istio.

 {{< warning >}}
-To enable SDS in Istio, use Kubernetes 1.13 or above.
+To enable the [Secret Discovery Service](https://www.envoyproxy.io/docs/envoy/latest/configuration/security/secret#sds-configuration) (SDS) in Istio, use Kubernetes 1.13 or above.
 {{< /warning >}}

 1. Create a new cluster.